brverbru/Testdoc/README.md

 The cumul.io platform supports several types of data:

 + **Numeric data** is information of a measurable form.
 It is always collected in number form, although there are other types of data that can appear in number form.
-An example of numerical data would be the number of software licenses sold by a company in one month.
 You can perform almost any mathematical operation on numeric data, you can arrange it in ascending or descending order, and the answers must be able to be represented in fraction or decimal form.

-+ **Hierarchical data** is a set of items that are related to each other by relationships containing hierarchy.
-Its structure uses a one-to-many relationship for data elements, consisting of a tree structure that links a number of separate elements to one "parent" primary record.
-As an example, consider a company consisting of individual employees that each report to a given department.
-The department is then considered the parent record and the individual employees are then secondary records, each one linking back to its respective department, or parent record.
++ **Hierarchical data** is the Cumul.io standard data type.
+The hierarchical data structure uses a one-to-many relationship for data elements, consisting of a tree structure that links a number of separate elements to one "parent" primary record.
+Any text column is considered as an hierarchical data type, initially with two levels.
+Level 0 represents all values while level 1 consists of the different values.

 + **Datetime data** can combine both a date and a time.
 It stores chronological information such as month, day, year, hours, minutes, and seconds.
 This consists of numerical data stored in a specific format; for example, 'YYYY-MM-DD HH:MM:SS' to represent the year, month, date, hour, minutes, and seconds, in that order.